nnellans/bash-guide/README.md

 - A comma-separated list of strings
 - A range of integers or characters, using 2 periods (`..`) to separate the starting and ending characters
   - Optionally, you can include an integer at the end which specifies the increment that will be used

+Brace Expansion is NOT performed on anything inside double quotes

 ```shell
 # comma-separated list